g4bri-3l3/TH-queries/README.md

 A list of queries to detect and hunt for threats written mostly for Splunk/Logscale/Graylog (but can be used with Splunk/Lucene language based systems, too).

-NB: All the queries have been converted for Raport/Logscale release.
+NB: I'm converting the queries from old language to Logscale language in free time.
 If you encounter any issue, please ping me.

 # How